-In accordance with the Company's Article of Association, all Directors including directors holding an executive position of Chief Executive Officer, the Managing Director, if any, shall retire from office at each Annual General Meeting, provided always that every Director shall retire at least once in every three (3) years.
+In accordance with the Company's Article of Association, all Directors including directors holding an executive position of Chief Executive Officer, shall retire from office at each Annual General Meeting, provided always that every Director shall retire at least once in every three (3) years.
 The retiring Directors shall be eligible to offer themselves for re-election.
-Directors who are appointed by the Board during the financial year shall hold office until the next Annual General Meeting and shall then be eligible for reelection, but shall not be taken into account in determining the number of Directors who are to retire by rotation at such meeting.
+Directors who are appointed by the Board during the financial year shall hold office until the next Annual General Meeting and shall then be eligible for re-election, but shall not be taken into account in determining the number of Directors who are to retire by rotation at such meeting.